OneCDOnly/create-autorun/README.md

 ## What it does

 This installer script writes an `autorun.sh` processor into your default volume, below the **.system directory**.
-It then symlinks this into the DOM so that it's triggered on NAS startup.
-It also creates a scripts directory for your own custom creations and NAS modifications.
-Everything in the scripts directory is run (in order) during NAS startup.
+It then symlinks this from the DOM back to your default data volume so that it is run on NAS startup.
+This means you don't need to load the DOM partition everytime you want to change the contents of `autorun.sh`.

-## Running the installer
+## How to create your autorun.sh

     curl -skL https://git.io/create-autorun | sudo bash

 ## Notes

+- If you didn't have an `autorun.sh` file before, then the `autorun.sh` file created in your NAS will contain a script directory processor and a scripts directory for your own shell-scripts.
+Everything in the scripts directory is run (in-order) during NAS startup by the default `autorun.sh` file created only.
+The notes below are only applicable to the `autorun.sh` written by this utility.
+If you already had another `autorun.sh` file, then it will remain and be used instead, and the following notes won't apply.

 - The location of the autorun system will depend on your default volume name.
-For example: my default volume is `MD0_DATA`, so the automatic processor is created at:
+For example: if your default volume is `CACHEDEV1_DATA`, then the automatic script processor will be created at:
 ```
-    /share/MD0_DATA/.system/autorun/autorun.sh
+     /share/CACHEDEV1_DATA/.system/autorun/autorun.sh
 ```
-... and the scripts directory is created at:
+... and the scripts directory will be created at:
 ```
-    /share/MD0_DATA/.system/autorun/scripts/
+     /share/CACHEDEV1_DATA/.system/autorun/scripts/
 ```

 - `autorun.sh` is triggered at some point during NAS bootup, which then runs each executable file in the scripts directory in the default filename list order.
 If you need to run one script before the other, prefix them with a number such as: